 Martin Shkreli sues over ouster from pharmaceutical company

-NEW YORK (AP) — Imprisoned pharmaceutical entrepreneur Martin Shkreli (SHKREL'-ee) has sued three executives at a company he started, saying they illegally ousted him and defrauded the company of millions of dollars.
+NEW YORK (AP) — Imprisoned pharmaceutical entrepreneur Martin Shkreli sued three executives at a company he started Friday, saying they illegally ousted him and defrauded the company of millions of dollars.

 The lawsuit was filed Friday in Manhattan federal court.
 It seeks unspecified damages.

-Shkreli was dubbed Pharma Bro and is perhaps best known for boosting the price of a life-saving drug by more than 5,000 percent and trolling his critics on social media while he worked at Retrophin.
+Shkreli, 36, was dubbed the Pharma Bro and is perhaps best known for boosting the price of a life-saving drug by more than 5,000% and trolling his critics on social media while he worked at Retrophin.